Inventologist/SuperReadKey/README.md

 # Structure / Intended Usage
 **Intended useage**
 SuperReadKey is meant to be called at the point that you need keyboard input, and then return to ANOTHER function to take action on the $Kvariable that stores the keyboard input.
-This is specifically because the script needs to exit out at several points and calling out to a fuction is the most reliable way I have found to do that.
+This is specifically because the script needs to exit out at several points... and calling out to a fuction is the most reliable way I have found to do that.
 See the DEMO script for how I intended this to be used.

+**Fully Functioning DEMO**
+The DEMO_Main and DEMO_MENU, and SuperReadKey (along with the supporting Modules) contains a complete running basic menu system for you to play with.
+This is an extraction of the mechanics of my RunMahStuff Menu system.

 **Structure**
 -SuperReadKey takes a $Host.UI.RawUI.ReadKey input and sends $K to the $SendKeystrokeTo variable.
 This would be routed to whatever process in your ecosystem processes the input.